cncf/glossary/content/en/gitops.md

 ## How it helps

-GitOps is a paradigm that can be applied to a workflow to help manage an application and cloud system infrastructure.
+The GitOps paradigm can be applied to a workflow to help manage applications and cloud system infrastructure.
 It enables organizations several advantages such as better coordination, transparency, stability, and reliability of a system.
 Operating in a close loop ensures the current live state of a system matches